AttackPattern/CSharpAnalytics/README.md

 * No throttling of requests to adhere to the limits of Google Analytics (go easy on events for now)
 * No tracking of operating system type or version
 * Campaign tracking has limited use as Windows Store doesn't pass through parameters (iOS has same limitation)
-* Only 5 custom variables session and visitor do not persist, activity is not cleared yet
+* Session and visitor custom variables do not persist

 Still to do
 -----------